scc-digitalhub/docs/user/docs/cli/commands.md

 ``` sh
 dhcli login -e example
 ```
-It will read the corresponding section from the configuration file and start the log in procedure.
+It will read the corresponding section from the configuration file and start the log in procedure (OAuth2 PKCE flow).
 It will update this section with the access token obtained.
 If no environment is specified, it will use the default one.

 ### `refresh`
 `refresh` is to be used after the `login` command, to update `access_token` and `refresh_token`.
 It takes the following parameters: